 - 6.9 The Foxton Locks Masterplan was prepared for East Midland Tourism, British Waterways (now the Canal and River Trust), Foxton Inclined Plane Trust, The Inland Waterways Association and Old Union Canals Society in July 2009.
-It set out a vision for the development of Foxton Locks as a regional tourist destination, including the replication of the inclined plane boat lift. - 6.10 The restoration of Foxton's boat lift was a key project at the heart of the Masterplan, but it is now unlikely to be rebuilt as the Foxton Inclined Plane Trust has decided it will be unable to raise money needed to complete the project.
-Neither can it afford to replace cables and maintain the site. - 6.11 Some of the Masterplan proposals have the support of the local community but there are concerns that the full package of proposals would have an adverse impact on the heritage value of Foxton Locks, the quiet enjoyment of the canal and surrounding countryside, and quality of life for local residents.
-The Canal and River Trust has indicated that the Masterplan will be replaced by a new visitor management strategy.
+It set out a vision for the development of Foxton Locks as a regional tourist destination, including the replication of the inclined plane boat lift. - 6.10 The Masterplan is out of date with some of the proposals, including the restoration of the Inclined Plain, no longer feasible.
+The Canal and River Trust is now working on Destination Management Plan which will set out an up-to-date vision for the locks area, and the conservation of the locks will remain central to any strategies proposed.
+The Plan is expected to be completed during 2021.

-Policy F20: Foxton Locks
+Policy F19: Foxton Locks

-Developments which improve the conservation, presentation and interpretation of the Foxton Locks Area (as defined on Map 7 and the Policies Map) and allow for quiet recreational enjoyment will be supported where:
+Development proposals which contribute to and support the conservation, presentation, interpretation and positive management of the Foxton Locks Area (as defined on the adjacent map), and allow for waterside and countryside recreational enjoyment, will be supported where:

-- A. New visitor attractions are directly associated with Foxton Locks; - B. Proposals have regard for the significance of the heritage assets of the Locks Area and their setting; - C. Proposals address all other relevant Policies in this Plan; - D. Traffic implications, including those for the nearby Foxton village, are fully assessed and addressed; related measures that may need to be considered include traffic management, public transport improvements, road signage and junction improvements.
+- A. New visitor attractions are directly associated with Foxton Locks: - B. Proposals have regard for the significance of the heritage assets of the Locks Area and their setting; - C. Proposals address all other relevant Policies in this Plan, in particular Policies F3, 4, 5, 6, 7 & 10; and - D. Traffic implications, including those for the nearby Foxton village, are fully assessed and addressed; related measures that may need to be considered include traffic management, public transport improvements, road signage and junction improvements.